RobJellinghaus/NowSound/README.md

 # NowSound
 Low latency audio library for Windows 10, targeted at Unity UWP and desktop apps.

 # WARNING: THIS LIBRARY IS JUST BEGINNING ITS DEVELOPMENT AND DOES NOT ACTUALLY WORK YET.
-# THIS WARNING WILL BE REMOVED AS SOON AS THIS README BECOMES ACTUALLY TRUE :-)
+THIS WARNING WILL BE REMOVED AS SOON AS THIS README BECOMES FACTUALLY CORRECT :-)
-# (status as of 13 January 2018)

 NowSound is a wrapper library around the Windows 10 [AudioGraph](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/audio-graphs)
 API.
 It exposes a P/Invoke C-style API, such that it can be invoked by Unity apps (on either